cloudman788/ETS2-City-Coordinate-Retriever/README.md

 **What is it?**
 ETS2 Log to Coordinates (ETS2LTC) is a small project to both capture the location of ETS2's (and ATS's) cities and convert the information to easily readable JSON.
 Please bear in mind that this is not meant for a novice user, as it extensively uses hacks to work.

+Please note that it uses some low-level keyboard emulation that has only been tested with a US international keyboard layout.
+If the key to open the console is not tilde (`), and underscore is not shift + dash, then chances are it will not work properly.

 **How it works:**

  1. Extract the cities from ETS2.
 These can be found in def\city.
 For convenience, both ETS2's and ProMods/Rusmap's cities have been included.
 If you wish to use another map, extract them manually.